 - Copayment: Some services your health insurance company might cover, but they could still require you to pay a flat fee copayment to help decrease their overall cost.

 If sticker shock has you believing you can’t afford health insurance, there is an alternative solution.
 Short term health insurance, also known as temporary insurance, can provide you up to 12 months of insurance coverage at a low cost while you figure out your health care game plan.
 Short term plans are subject to a tax penalty for not carrying Obamacare coverage, but many times the cost of the insurance and penalty is still far lower than having to buy major medical coverage.

 In 2017 the penalty for not having health insurance is 2.5% of overall income or a flat fee of more than $695, once adjusted for inflation in the new year.
 You can calculate your penalty at healthinsurance.org.

 Run quote for short term medical insurance

 Find out how reasonable short term health insurance can be by running a free quote.
-Many times you can save up to 50% less than purchasing an Obamacare plan.
+Many times you can save up to 50% or more than an Obamacare plan.
+Coverage includes

 Coverage gap between plans

 Short term medical insurance is also a great “filler” while you wait for your individual major medical plan to begin in 2017.
 Policies can be purchased for 30, 60 or 90 days and begin as quickly as 24-hours after enrollment.

-Shopping for health insurance can feel overwhelming, but with the right information and alternative backup plan, you can succeed at finding the best plan for you lifestyle.
+Shopping for health insurance can feel overwhelming, but with the right information and alternative backup plan, you can succeed at finding the best plan for your lifestyle.